lemora/mc-ackley/README.md

 - **foutname** (string): the name of output file(s)

 All numeric values need to be positive.
+An example parameter file can be found in `examples/params`.

 ### Requirements

 - `gnuplot` for the benchmarking library
 - `openssl` developer tools
 - Helpful: `rustup`

+### Acknowledgements

+Based on an assignment by Prof. A. Torda from the Biomolecular Modeling Group at the ZBH, UHH